Time Management & My Journey – How I juggle between my full time job, masters in engineering, blog & personal life

 Post getting my driving license, I started exploring the different desserts available in town while I was pursuing my bachelor’s in Mechanical Engineering.
 At that point in time, 2 years back, I did not know blogging was even considered a thing in Dubai.
 I created my Instagram account and posted everything I ate.
 That’s how it all started, the key was my undying love for desserts and love for eating!
 I just wanted everyone to see the amazing desserts I’m indulging in, in a similar fashion how we all would share our vacation/family pictures online.

 Within a month or two I started getting invites from several restaurants to try their food and desserts.
 This way, very quickly, the personal interest and fun in blogging expanded when my number of followers started to increase.
 I never expected my experience to reach so many.
+However, I want more foodies to discover my channel and try these amazing desserts at least once.
+I think I could make it possible with the help of search engine optimization or a similar technique.
+Moreover, who doesn’t like abundance!

 I’ve been a fan of desserts ever since I was a child (and that kinda grew on me)!
 As mentioned above, my love for desserts is the main reason I got popular (since I created my own niche in this market).
 My content was all natural and people could see that.
 I did not officially start off with the intention of becoming popular too.

-Additionally, people these days aren’t interested in seeing regular salads or proteins, they want to see something crazy and whacky, and that is what I exactly did unknowingly (since that’s what I liked too)!!
-From the very beginning, I’d post the best cakes, milkshakes and chocolate shots I’d find.
+Additionally, people, these days aren’t interested in seeing regular salads or proteins, they want to see something crazy and whacky, and that is what I exactly did unknowingly (since that’s what I liked too)!!
+From the very beginning, I’d post the best cakes, milkshakes, and chocolate shots I’d find.

 How did I start doing my Masters in Engineering?